-If you have an interest in drones then you have likely heard that the UK Drone Regulations changed on December 31, 2020.
-While the CAA still regulates UK airspace, the new regulations are intended to align with those of the European Aviation Safety Agency (EASA) in order to allow free circulation of drones with Europe
+If you have an interest in drones then you have likely heard that the UK Drone Regulations changed on December 31, 2020, significant for Drones Under 250g.
+These changes are still prevelant today in 2023.
+While the CAA still regulates UK airspace, the new regulations are intended to align with those of the European Aviation Safety Agency (EASA) to allow free circulation of drones with Europe

-This is quite a major change from the previous way drone flights have been regulated and potentially offers great opportunities to carry out missions which would have been hugely restricted previously.
+This is quite a major change from the previous way drone flights have been regulated and potentially offers great opportunities to carry out missions that would have been hugely restricted previously.

 Age restrictions have changed for drone flights in the Open Category (read more about the Open Category here)